timm/tested/docs/onFishing.md

 [^green]: B. Green, [“The flaws of policies requiring human oversight of government algorithms,”](https://arxiv.org/pdf/2109.05067.pdf)
           Computer Law & Security Review, vol. 45, p.
 105681, 2022.

+The dream of TESTED is that, at least to some extent, we can address some of Ben Green's problems with better methods for reducing the effort associated with acceptance testing.